CarlosViniMSouza/Book_Flutter_Apprentice/LessonsBook/Section1_1_GettingStarted.md

 In the simplest terms, Flutter is a software development toolkit from Google for building cross-platform apps.
 Flutter apps consist of a series of packages, plugins and widgets — but that’s not all.
 Flutter is a process, a philosophy and a community as well.

 It’s also the easiest way to get an app up and running on any one platform, let alone multiple.
-You can be more productive than you thought possible thanks to Flutter’s declarative, widget-based UI structure, first-class support for reactive programming, cross platform abstractions and its virtual machine that allows for hot reloading of code changes.
+You can be more productive than you thought possible thanks to Flutter’s declarative, widget-based UI structure, first-class support for reactive programming, cross-platform abstractions and its virtual machine that allows for hot reloading of code changes.

 ![img1.5](E:\RepositoriosFlutter\flutter-apprentice\LessonsBook\Images\img1_2.png)